spurin/liveness/README.md

 ## Multi Architecture Builds

-This repository makes use of buildx to create multi-architecture images see build.sh
+This repository makes use of buildx to create multi-architecture images see build.sh at https://github.com/spurin/liveness